 Schedule and Hold Final Oral Examination

-Nature of Exam.
-Any interested member of the University community may attend your Final Oral Exam.
-Although the format may vary, the purpose of the Oral Exam is to defend your dissertation.
-Generally you will be asked to make a short presentation of your study and findings after which members of your committee may ask specific questions about the study.
-Your committee may also ask questions concerning any of the coursework on your Program of Study.
-You may want to consult the chair of your advisory committee prior to the exam to find out about the format your chair intends to follow.
-An oral exam may take from one to four hours, but typically lasts about two hours.
+Nature of exam.
+Any interested member of the university community may attend your final oral exam.
+Although the format may vary, the purpose of the oral exam is to defend your dissertation.
+Generally you will be asked to make a short presentation of your study and findings, after which members of your committee may ask specific questions about the study.
+Your committee may also ask questions concerning any of the coursework on your program of study.
+You may want to consult the chair of your advisory committee prior to the exam to find out about the format he/she intends to follow.
+An oral exam may take from one to four hours, but they typically last about two hours.

 Obtain Final Approvals and Signatures

-Make any final revisions to your dissertation and obtain committee approval signatures.
+Make final revisions to your dissertation and obtain committee approval signatures.